rsdoiel/antenna/socal_north.md

 date: 2023-10-30, from: The Daily Trojan (USC Student Newspaper)

 <p>McCarthy Quad hosted one of the Asian Pacific American Student Assembly’s biggest and brightest events of the year Thursday night.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/30/apasa-night-market-celebrates-food-fun-togetherness/">APASA Night Market celebrates food, fun, togetherness</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/30/apasa-night-market-celebrates-food-fun-togetherness/">APASA Night Market celebrates food, fun, togetherness</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/30/apasa-night-market-celebrates-food-fun-togetherness/>